Updated: Sep 2, 2022

 Well, well, well.

 I've been asked by someone, "so what is the purpose in your stories, what is moral, what am I learning here." and this made me think to write a short article on a trend of literary fiction in which we don't try to convey a goal or purpose in the story.
-My writing particularly can be categorized under transgressive fiction and has many commonalities with absurdism but what gives them the quality I'm looking for is postmodernism perspective to literature.
+My writing particularly can be categorized under transgressive fiction and has many commonalities with absurdism and dark fiction but what gives them the quality I'm looking for is postmodernism perspective on literature.
 I would like to use this to expand my response to such a reaction of so what is the goal?
-After such a conversation, I felt purposeless for few minutes.
-Then I thought what if there’s good to be caused by purposelessness?
+After such a conversation, I felt purposeless for a few minutes.
+Then I thought what if there’s good to not seek a unified purpose?

 Absurdist fiction is a genre of literature that began in the 1950s and 1960s mainly in France and Germany as a result of post-war disillusionment.
 This is a specific time period in which gave birth to Postmodern literature and what that label entails.
 Postmodern literature is defined as literature written after World War II through the current day.
 Works of Postmodern literature reflect a society's social and/or political viewpoints, shown through realistic characters, connections to current events, and socioeconomic messages.
 The writers are looking for trends that illuminate societal strengths and weaknesses to remind society of lessons they should learn and questions they should ask.
 So when we think of Postmodern literature, we cannot simply look at a few themes or settings.
 Since society changes over time, so do the content and messages of this writing.
 It is from these real-life themes that we find the beginning of a new period of writing.